MrVal042/Business-venture/README.md

 #### Components

-1. **Customers** Component : This Component displays a list of customers.
-This Component gets the data from a json file in assets folder
+1. **Main** Component : This Component call the app.js props and display the footer.

-2. **CustomerDetails** Component : This Component Displays the details of the selected customer.
-This Component gets its data from a json file in assets folder as well.
-This Component is the Child Component of *Customers* Component
+2. **middleSection inside the app.js** Component : This Component Displays the details of the middle section....including the navbar and house the state which controls modal and toggle the navbar on smaller screen

-#### HTTP client

-**axios** library is used to make HTTP Calls

 #### URL

-The application has just one url /customerlist which ties to *Customers* Component
+The application has just one url /business which ties to *business-venture functionalities* Component

 ## Resources